Welcome to YOGADEVON

 At YogaDevon, I also offer complementary therapies including aromatherapy, holistic massage, reflexology, Indian Head Massage and Reiki and chakra/energy balancing.
 These can be a powerful catalyst to support you on your journey of self-healing, inner growth and wellness.

-Also bi-annual day summer and winter retreats to reset, recalibrate and relax through a day of immersion in beautiful healing arts practices of bioenergetic yoga flow, mindfulness, rest, creative arts and journalling, yin yoga, nature, self care and massage, all with delicious plant-based and vegetarian food.
+Also mindful yoga and wellbeing retreats to connect, recalibrate and reset the nervous system through immersive days of deep relaxation and healing arts practices of bioenergetic yoga flow, mindfulness, rest, creative arts and journalling, yin yoga, nature, self care and massage, all with delicious, nourishing plant-based and vegetarian food.

 Please look at the YogaDevon workshop page or contact me for more information.